open-neuromorphic/open-neuromorphic.github.io/content/blog/workflow-vision-neuromorphic/index.md

 **TL;DR:** Neuromorphic computing has incredible potential, but our development workflow is far behind conventional machine learning.
 While ML researchers can go from idea to deployment in days, neuromorphic researchers often spend months just getting their algorithms running on hardware.
 This infrastructure gap isn't just frustrating—it's fundamentally limiting the field's progress.
 We need to unite around the tools, standards, and ecosystem that will unleash neuromorphic computing's true potential.

-The post is the second in a series of three posts that lay out the **Open Neuromorphic Strategic Initiative**.
-[Last post presented the **Open source vision**](/blog/strategic-vision-open-neuromorphic/) and the subsequent post will announce **new initiatives** that will be kickstarted by the [newly elected Executive Committee](/neuromorphic-computing/initiatives/executive-committee/).

-Join the discussion [on Discord](https://discord.gg/hUygPUdD8E), star us [on GitHub](https://github.com/open-neuromorphic/), follow us [on LinkedIn](https://www.linkedin.com/company/98345683/), and give us a watch [on YouTube](https://www.youtube.com/@openneuromorphic).

 ---